Please call the police at 112 if you need immediate help. If there is no urgency, you can call 02800.

 Talk to us – we can help you:

-You can call these helplines and talk to NGOs.
-You do not have to say who you are if you do not want to.
+You can call these helplines and talk with volunteer organisations.
+You do not have to give your name.

-You can call Alarmtelefonen (an emergency phone) for children and young people on 116111.
-The emergency telephone is a 24-hour telephone and chat service in Norwegian and English.
+You can call Alarmtelefonen (emergency phone service) for children and young people at 116111.
+It is a 24-hour telephone and chat service in Norwegian and English.
 They can assist with an interpreter.

 After arriving in Norway, you have the right to health care if you need it.
-Find out more about health services and rights here: Health care for asylum seekers and refugees in Norway - helsenorge.no (external website).
-You can select your language on the page.
+Find out more about health services and your rights here: Health care for asylum seekers and refugees in Norway - helsenorge.no (external website).

-You can find information on how to get help at www.dinutvei.no (external website).
-The site is available in many languages, including Russian.
+Find information on how to get help at www.dinutvei.no (external website).
+The site is available in many languages, including Russian and Ukrainian.

-You can find information from the Norwegian Labor Inspection Authority, at www.knowyourrights.no (external website).
-You can select languages on the page, including English, Ukrainian and Russian.
+Information from the Norwegian Labor Inspection Authority is available at www.knowyourrights.no (external website).
+You can select from a variety of languages on the webpage, including English, Ukrainian and Russian.